The Uncustomary Housewife’s “Not Alone Series”

 Do you have a mental health story to tell?
 I want to help you tell it.

-- Provide a short autobiographical paragraph about yourself, that can serve as an “About” section.
+- ABOUT: Provide a short autobiographical paragraph about yourself, that can serve as an “About” section.
+Please, include your name the way you would like it to appear on the post.

 1) If you don’t mind, tell me about your diagnosis.